wamp-proto/wamp-proto/rfc/text/advanced/ap_09_rpc_progressive_call_results.md

 A *Callee* that does not support progressive results SHOULD ignore any `INVOCATION.Details.receive_progress` flag.

 A *Callee* that supports progressive results, but does not support call canceling is considered by the *Dealer* to not support progressive results.

+**Timeouts**

+When the *Call Timeouts* feature is used in combination with Progressive Call Results, the `CALL.Options.timeout|int` option shall represent the time limit between the initial call and the first result, and between results thereafter.